 "After I pieced the top that is an original pattern, I thought the contrast between the licorice candy colored printed fabric in the triangle and dark brown background was too strong.
 Thus, I used my melon template set by Kim Brummer to design the very geometric quilting design.
 Contrasting thread and Swarovski crystals softened the contrast and added a filigree feeling like lace.
 Track machine quilted."

 I did not re-size the photograph so that you could enjoy the details!
 What a gorgeous quilt!
 The machine quilting is phenomenal!

 For those who enjoy looking at the machine quilting detail here are a few of my favourite:

 These are just a few of my favourites.
 As with many quilt shows, there were so many beautiful quilts.

 Okay, it's been a while and I do want to apologize.
 It has been so insanely busy, I will spare you with the boring details.
 Today, I finally sat myself down and organized my photographs from the Vermont Quilt Festival, you know, the one I attended back in June! ;o)

 The exhibit was entitled Patterns of History: Quilts from the Vermont Historical Society collection sponsored by Yankee Pride Quilt of Essex Junction, Vermont.

 It should be noted that all these quilts are documented as being made in Vermont.
 The captions under each photographs were taken from the Vermont Quilt Festival program.
-If you want to view the quilts in greater detail, just click on the slide show and it should bring you to the Picasa album.
+If you want to view the quilts in greater detail, just click on the slide show.

 I seem to be picking up a tad of a gloom and doom attitude as of late!
 Have you ever watched the series Ancient Aliens?